 Method of assessment

-Demonstrate an informed understanding of prevailing themes and trends in contemporary culture and aesthetic practice.
+1. Demonstrate an informed understanding of prevailing themes and trends in contemporary culture and aesthetic practice;

-Demonstrate advanced knowledge of some of the key cultural and political issues that matter to contemporary writers and artists.
+2. Demonstrate advanced knowledge of some of the key cultural and political issues that matter to contemporary writers and artists;

-Demonstrate an advanced sense of the ways different art forms inter-relate, and a good understanding of the way those inter-relations can be informed and mediated by theoretical and cultural discourses.
+3. Demonstrate an advanced sense of the ways different art forms inter-relate, and a good understanding of the way those inter-relations can be informed and mediated by theoretical and cultural discourses;

-The ability to formulate research questions and hypotheses to address problems across a range of disciplines within the arts
+5. Demonstrate the ability to formulate research questions and hypotheses to address problems across a range of disciplines within the arts;

-The ability to interpret arguments, marshall information from published sources, interpret materials from archives, critically evaluate own research and that of others
+6. Demonstrate the ability to interpret arguments, marshal information from published sources, interpret materials from archives, critically evaluate own research and that of others;

-The ability to use appropriate technology to retrieve, analyse and present information
+7. Demonstrate the ability to use appropriate technology to retrieve, analyse and present information;

-The ability to construct arguments with regard to different intellectual contexts and different disciplines across the arts
+8. Demonstrate the ability to construct arguments with regard to different intellectual contexts and different disciplines across the arts;

-An understanding of how to use constructive informal feedback from staff and peers and assess own progress to enhance performance and personal skills
+9. Demonstrate an understanding of how to use constructive informal feedback from staff and peers and assess own progress to enhance performance and personal skills;